SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 ### Transforming JSON Data Using Transformations

+- `CALL TRANSFORMATION` statements support JSON transformation, allowing conversion between JSON and ABAP using these options:
+  - JSON readers
+  - Additions `SOURCE JSON` and `RESULT JSON`
+- Here, JSON data is processed in JSON-XML format, mapping JSON data to XML.
+This format enables all transformation categories for JSON that are also available for XML.
+For more information, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENABAP_JSON_TRAFOS.html).
+- Both custom transformations (using XSLT and ST) and predefined identity transformations (`ID`) are supported.
+For identity transformations, asJSON, the canonical JSON representation of ABAP data, is used.
+For more details, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENABAP_ASJSON.html).

 The following code snippets show a selection of transformation options using the predefined identity transformation.
 Here, a JSON writer is specified as the target.

 ```abap